Malicious Practices Act 1933

-The Malicious Practices Act (Verordnung zur Abwehr heimtückischer Diskreditierung der nationalen Regierung) was passed on 21 March 1933 in Nazi Germany.
+The Malicious Practices Act (Verordnung zur Abwehr heimtückischer Diskreditierung der nationalen Regierung) was passed on March 21, 1933 in Nazi Germany.
 It was part of a series of events that occurred within 1933, which marked the brutality and resilience of the Nazi party.
 From here on life for thousands of Germans would be controlled and monitored for those dubbed as ‘social outcasts’.
-Not only were many killed; others were forced into Nazi concentration camps in order to allow the German economy to flourish and eradicate opposition to the Nazi Party.
+Not only were many killed; others were forced into Nazi concentration camps in order to eradicate opposition to the Nazi Party.
 The Act in particular portrayed some of the Nazis' key political and philosophical policies.

 Overview

 The Malicious Practices Act was a measure introduced to rid the German state of its ‘oppressors’ and ‘enemies’.

 In particular, the Nazi state imposed new legislation that made it illegal to speak wrongly of, or criticise the regime and its leaders.
 The two key guidelines were that of Protective Custody and Preventative Custody.

 Preventative Custody was aimed at the undesirables within society, for example paupers, homosexuals and Jews.
 Those who were unfortunate enough to fall into this category could be arrested even if an offence had not been committed.
 Homosexuality was a criminal offense in Weimar and Nazi Germany.

 Protective custody, however, was aimed at the regime's political opponents, in particular those from the left, such as the communists and the social democrats.
 The state made it apparent that those who failed to comply with Nazi ideology and politics could be arrested for the ‘protection of the state’.
 In particular this was in an attempt to eliminate other political parties from German politics and eradicate their presence permanently.

 A circular of the Reich and Prussian Minister of Interior, produced on 14 December 1937, stated:

 "...those to be considered A-Social are persons who demonstrate through behaviour towards the community, when may not in itself be criminal, that they will not adopt themselves to the community.

 "The following are examples of asocial:

 "Persons who through minor, but repeated, infractions of the law demonstrate that they will not adapt socialist state, e.g. beggars, tramps, whores, alcoholics with contagious diseases, particularly transmitted diseases, who evade the measures taken by the public health authorities."